Students Who Lived Through The Florida Shooting Are Angry And They Want You To Know

 Carly Novell, a 17-year-old senior, told BuzzFeed News she spent hours hiding in a closet in school as gunshots were fired around her and her classmates.
 Still, when she saw Lahren's tweet, a fire ignited in her.
 "She's not the one who gets to decide whether or not we get to talk about it," Carly said.

 "I got home around 5, I think.
-I think I saw Tomi Lauren's tweet and replied right when I saw it," Carly explained.
+I think I saw Tomi [Lahren]'s tweet and replied right when I saw it," Carly explained.
 "I was just thinking about how I was literally involved in the shooting and I was talking about gun control ...
 I just don't understand why we can't mourn and use our voice to speak out at the same time.

 "I just wanted to give a first-hand answer to her, so she could understand that this is what we need to talk about."